microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Coach/Solution-02.md

 ## Notes & Guidance

+Do not have the squads worry about duplicate customers/ products between systems, but they should be concerned about duplicate IDs.
+Make sure that they review [Azure Databricks Tutorial: Delta Lake](https://learn.microsoft.com/en-us/azure/databricks/delta/tutorial) to understand how they create Delta Tables and how to Upsert to the Delta Tables.
+That will help them understand why IDs are important.

 Most of the students would gravitate towards using Azure Synapse Dataflows for this challenge.
 Based on the requirements of the challenge, it would be a good idea for them to familiarize themselves with the transformation options available.
 Example dataflows for both data sets are provided below as a reference: